-Consider a solutions like OptinMonster by Syed Balkhi and Thomas Griffin, both veterans in the WordPress space.
+Consider solutions like OptinMonster by Syed Balkhi and Thomas Griffin, both veterans in the WordPress space.

-Customers who sign up for OptinMonster design the forms on their end, integrate them to email service providers or marketing automation solutions and integrate them in their websites.
+Customers who sign up for OptinMonster design the forms on their end, integrate them to email service providers or marketing automation solutions and integrate them into their websites.

 The end goal is embedding a set of scripts or an iframe (or connecting to a 3rd party bridge plugin) that bring the desired behavior within the website.

 This requires a different type of planning accordingly.
 You have to cater to all of the different use cases where customers run premium themes and a bunch of plugins and still want to replicate the core SaaS behavior onto their websites.